Real Forms of Holomorphic Hamiltonian Systems

-By complexifying a Hamiltonian system one obtains dynamics on a holomorphic symplectic manifold.
-To invert this construction we present a theory of real forms which not only recovers the original system but also yields different real Hamiltonian systems which share the same complexification.
+\Abstract{By complexifying a Hamiltonian system, one obtains dynamics on a holomorphic symplectic manifold.
+To invert this construction, we present a theory of real forms which not only recovers the original system but also yields different real Hamiltonian systems which share the same complexification.
 This provides a notion of real forms for holomorphic Hamiltonian systems analogous to that of real forms for complex Lie algebras.
-The theory behaves well with respect to reduction and integrability.
-For instance, the integrable system for the spherical pendulum on $T^*S^2$ can be complexified and admits a compact, integrable real form on $S^2\times S^2$.
-This produces a `unitary trick' for integrable systems which curiously requires an essential use of hyperk\"{a}hler geometry.
+Our main result is that the complexification of any analytic mechanical system on a Grassmannian admits a real form on a compact symplectic manifold.
+This produces a `unitary trick' for Hamiltonian systems which curiously requires an essential use of hyperk\"{a}hler geometry.
+We demonstrate this result by finding compact real forms for the simple pendulum, the spherical pendulum, and the rigid body.}